 Last year, Michael Hyatt created a brand new productivity course and released it to his audience.
 This year, Free to Focus will be available for affiliates to share with their audiences as well.
-We couldn’t be more excited to add this launch to our affiliate offerings for September 2017.
+We couldn’t be more excited to add this launch to our affiliate offerings for the upcoming year.

 I am personally very excited for this launch for four reasons: